dwainscheeren/dwains-lovelace-dashboard/docs/v3/information/migrate-v2-to-v3.md

 # Migrate from existing Dwains Dashboard v2 installation to v3

+Please take some time to read all the steps.

+**If you experience any problems during the upgrade process of v2 to v3 then please join my Discord server, you get live personal support.
+[Join my Discord Server here, it's 100% free!](https://discord.gg/7yt64uX)**

-Because Dwains Dashboard v3 is a completely new dashboard, writen from ground up and not based on v2 it is unfortunately not possible to just upgrade from v2 to v3.
+Because Dwains Dashboard v3 is a completely new dashboard, writen from ground up and not based on v2, it is unfortunately not possible to just upgrade from v2 to v3.

+The best way to upgrade from v2 to v3 is to install v3 as a fresh dashboard and then move back the custom addons back into 3.0.
+So please take some time when you are starting the upgrading process. *Note that addons are no longer a thing in version 3 and you need to manually convert them to a yaml card.*

+## Step 1
+Rename the folder `dwains-dashboard` in your main HA folder (so nothing in `custom_components`!) to `dwains-dashboard-v2`.

+## Step 2
+Remove Dwains Dashboard in your HA integrations list.

+## Step 3
+Remove the `dwains_dashboard` folder in `custom_components`.

+## Step 4
+Reboot HA.

+## Step 5
+Install Dwains Dashboard v3.
+[Check here](installation.md) how to do that.
+After installation continue here with step 6.

+## Step 6
+Re-install the more pages.
+The more pages are a little bit different in v3.
+They no longer support data input and they now load automatic if they are placed in the right folder.
+Also the first card must be a non-array card.
+To automatic load a more page in v3 they must be in the folder `dwains-dashboard/configs/more_pages` so for example: `dwains-dashboard/configs/more_pages/_NAME-OF-MORE-PAGE-HERE_/page.yaml`.

+## Step 7
+Re-install the room addons.
+Because v3 no longer uses room but rather HA areas the room addons are no longer a thing.
+But in v3 you now can add a custom card to the top or bottom of an area view.
+Also you can now replace any HA entity card with a own lovelace card of your own choise.
+So unfortunally you need to manually re-create all these cards in v3.

+## Step 8
+Remove the `dwains-dashboard-v2` folder in your main HA configuration.
+You now have succesfully installed v3. :) Enjoy!